Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "No. Couldn’t hardly read them."

 "Okay."
 She considered her words again, frowning as she took another sip of her drink.
-“Yes, WERBS is working.
+"Yes, WERBS is working.
 In fact it was about the fourth or fifth technology to come out of SCERF, right after forcefields, warp drive, stasis fields and jump engines.
-We had a working prototype for WERBS before *Pandora* was even a blueprint.”
+We had a working prototype for WERBS before *Pandora* was even a blueprint."

 "And it could of hit EV-8 out at the moon?"

 "Could have.
 Yes.
 In fact it *‘could of’* hit you as far out as Pluto."
 Darcy settled back on the couch and drained half her remaining cappuccino.
-“Satisfied?”
+"Satisfied?"

 "I’d like to know how it works but I’m guessing that I don’t-"

 "-Need to know."
 Darcy chorused with him, nodding.
-“You don’t.
+"You don’t.
 Hell, ***I*** don’t need to know how it works.
-I can guess it has something to do with wormholes, but exactly what and how…”
+I can guess it has something to do with wormholes, but exactly what and how…"

 "Makes sense to keep that one buried if it’s our ace in the hole."

 "Exactly."
 Darcy finished her drink.
-“Anything else?”
+"Anything else?"

 "Few minutiae.
 Some clarifications over my standing orders and what *exactly* the company means by *‘covert action’*."

 "Covert action is part of the CIA’s mandate, but completely outside of your area of responsibility right now."
 Darcy reminded him.
-“You won’t be required to do anything covert.
-Your role is purely to… well, to be a bridge.”
+"You won’t be required to do anything covert.
+Your role is purely to… well, to be a bridge."

 "I know it’s part of the mandate, those introductory documents you sent me made that clear as mud."
 Kevin retorted.
-“Coulda done with being less euphemistic, for my money.”
+"Coulda done with being less euphemistic, for my money."

 "Euphemism is useful."

 "Right.
 Can’t have it in writing that part of my job might include murdering Moses Byron."
 Kevin snarked.

 Darcy quirked an eyebrow at him.
 "Where did you get the impression that *that’s* on the cards?" she asked.
-“That’s not part of your job description.”
+"That’s not part of your job description."

 "Please.
 The Company’s reason for being is the security of the USA, and by extension the whole human race."
 Kevin gave her a patient stare.
-“Your own words, right?
+"Your own words, right?
 Well Byron established pretty well with that emergency recall fiasco that he’s a potential liability there.
-And now you’ve got *‘company property’* working in his building...”
+And now you’ve got *‘company property’* working in his building..."

 "We’ve got… an ally."
 Darcy corrected him.
-“Somebody we trust to be just a little bit more sensible than Byron and who we *hope* will serve as a reminder of just how badly he fucked up.
+"Somebody we trust to be just a little bit more sensible than Byron and who we *hope* will serve as a reminder of just how badly he fucked up.
 That doesn’t mean you’d be entrusted with that kind of thing.
-You don’t have the training, even *if* we worked that way.”
+You don’t have the training, even *if* we worked that way."

 "You’re saying you don’t?"